 The significance of CPB funding was never more obvious than our last several fiscal years, when California was hit hard by uncontrollable wildfires.
 KCLU's coverage was critical for our listeners and many of them relied on KCLU for information regarding: evacuations, temporary housing, neighborhood shut downs due to mud and debris, cleanup efforts, Red Cross shelters, large animal evacuations, food pantries, and much more.
-KCLU continues its commitment to covering the lasting effects of the COVID-19 pandemic.
-KCLU worked closely with the region's health departments and gave information and updates throughout the day on tier changes, test sites, hospitalizations, etc. As this report is being written, we are still committed to the story for the long haul and are producing additional newscasts and feature stories on the pandemic's aftermath.
-Our podcast featured remembrances of those lost to COVID-19.
+KCLU continues its commitment to covering the lasting effects of the COVID-19 pandemic and works closely with the region's health departments on new and emerging health concerns.